 Write a SPARQL query to find co-workers, i.e. pairs of people who work for the same company or for companies are ultimately part of the same company (e.g., :loon and :waymo in the example).
-Your query should not return a pair where both people are the same (e.g., :mary and :mary)

-:partOf a owl:ObjectProperty;
+In this example, :john and :mary are co-workers.
+Your query should not return a pair where both people are the same (e.g., :mary and :mary) :partOf a owl:ObjectProperty; rdfs:domain :Company; rdfs:range :Company. :coworker a owl:ObjectProperty; rdfs:domain :Person; rdfs:range :Person.

-rdfs:domain :Company;

-rdfs:range :Company.

-:coworker a owl:ObjectProperty;

-rdfs:domain :Person;

-rdfs:range :Person.

-:loon :partOf :google.

-:google :partOf :alphabet.

-:waymo :partOf :alphabet.

-:john :worksFor :loon.

-:mary :worksFor :waymo.
+:loon :partOf :google. :google :partOf :alphabet. :waymo :partOf :alphabet. :john :worksFor :loon. :mary :worksFor :waymo.